spatie/laravel-cookie-consent/README.md

     /**
      * The name of the cookie in which we store if the user
-     * cookie has agreed to accept the conditions.
+     * has agreed to accept the conditions.
      */
     'cookie_name' => 'laravel_cookie_consent',
 ];